docsforadobe/after-effects-expression-reference/docs/comp.md

 **Description**

-#### NOTE
+!!! note
     You cannot access a composition marker by marker number.
 If you have a project created in a previous version of After Effects that uses composition marker numbers in expressions, you must change those calls to use marker.key(name) instead.
 Because the default name of a composition marker is a number, converting the reference to use the name is often just a matter of surrounding the number with quotation marks.

 **Type**